Lanreotide (Mytolac) 60 mg and 120 mg per 0.5 ml syringe

 Affected product

-The supplier, Boucher & Muir, has run out of the following strength of lanreotide:
+The supplier, Boucher & Muir, has run out of the following strengths of lanreotide:

 - Brand: Mytolac